gutiluis/BasketballGame/README.md

 ---

-### Description
+### Description:

-Console-based basketball team statistics tool to help you divide up a group of players into same number of players per teams written in python.
+CLI-based basketball team statistics tool to divide up a group of players into same number of players per teams.

 Creates a clean_data function.
 Which should perform the following actions: